OS: Android 10

 Despite the packaging constraints, Google was still able to stuff a speaker within the earpiece, housed in a barely-perceptible slit in the top edge.
 In conjunction with the bottom-firing speakers, it’s quite powerful — less warm and bassy as my iPhone 11 Pro’s drivers, but still just as loud.

-That said, this phone isn’t flashy, especially considering it’s only available in Just Black.
-Blame the ongoing coronavirus pandemic, as Google has told us it’s releasing one color to “streamline manufacturing and prevent further delays.”
+That said, this phone isn’t flashy, even though you can now pick either a black or blue version (at least if you do your shopping at Google).
+Blame the ongoing coronavirus pandemic, as Google has told us it originally released one color to “streamline manufacturing and prevent further delays.”
 It’s disappointing, especially because the Pixel line has always adopted a playful and refreshing approach to colors — though at least Just Black still receives a hint of flavor thanks to its mint power button.

 Unfortunately, there’s two areas in which the Pixel 4a falls to the iPhone SE where design is concerned.
 This phone isn’t rated for water resistance at all, and it cannot charge wirelessly.
 Given that those are rare features at this price, I’m not bothered too much by that — after all, the iPhone SE is the exception to the budget phone rule, not the norm.
 Also, for what it's worth, the infinitely more modern and attractive design of the Pixel 4a offsets those concessions.
 Given my penchant for small phones, I love that the 5.8-inch Pixel 4a is just a smidge taller than the 4.7-inch iPhone SE, but packs so much more screen real estate.